-At RNGC, Billy Casper Golf operates the golf course as usual.
-The owners will watch in future years for the opportunity to request a Comprehensive Plan Amendment to change the land use designation.
+At RNGC, KemperSports now operates the golf course.
+The developer/owners will watch in future years for the opportunity to request a Comprehensive Plan Amendment to change the land use designation.
 They are watching HCCC very closely for a crack to open.
 It is critical that you stay alert for communications from us on action plans.

 These developers purchased the properties at an order of magnitude lower than prices for land zoned for development, so the developers would reap a huge windfall if the zoning were to be changed to allow for housing.
 The fact that they overpaid for recreational space with zero density is not our concern.

 Can we stop development of the courses?

 Yes, if the majority of us stick together.
 Changing the land use designation to something other than recreational open space use will require an amendment to the County Comprehensive Plan, which requires multiple public hearings and ultimately is up to the Board of Supervisors to allow or deny.
 Your votes in local elections, support and voices when called on matter greatly.

 What does the County say?

 “The plan approved in 2015 was specifically written to protect the existing stable residential communities and reinforce the preservation of Reston’s two golf courses.” — then-Supervisor Cathy Hudgins, 4/23/2018.

 “The Fairfax County Comprehensive Plan clearly designates the property as a golf course, and unless and until communities surrounding the golf course indicate their desire to initiate a change to the Comprehensive Plan, I would oppose any such change.” — Supervisor Walter Alcorn, written response to constituents, February 2020

 I don’t play golf and I don’t live near the golf course, so why should I care?